Meloius/Cervical-Cancer-Screening-and-detection/README.md

 2. Documentation -- > Any written or text file ellaborating on the project
 3. Images        -- > Pictures
 4. Model_Code    -- > Crontrol Software

+## NB
+- Melo
+1. There are the designs(initial) i would like you to finish up.
+Go to images you will find a calla lilly flower.
+Somehow i want the design to resemble the flower.
+The longest side of the design is the head, which i wish it could look like the flower.
+I will be working on the backside how electronic components fit at the back.
+After that then we can consider your idea of protection.
+2. Um wondering how far with the computer vision algorithm at your side ???